benbalter/Twitter-Mentions-as-Comments/readme.txt

 == Changelog ==

 = 1.5 =
-* Backend completely rewritten with performance, stability, and customizabilty improvements
+* Backend completely rewritten with performance, stability, and customizability improvements

 = 1.0.4 =
 * **NOTE: you must manually reactivate the plugin after upgrading to this version**